10 Ways You Can Invest in Real Estate

 Online Real Estate Investing Platform

 If you’ve heard about Fundrise, RealtyShares, Prodigy Network, and other similar platforms, but never bothered to look into them, well, now is a great time to do so.
 These are options that allow real estate professionals the chance to connect with prospective investors.
-However, take note that some of these sites are available only to accredited investors.
+However, take note that some of these real estate sites are available only to accredited investors.
 Always do your homework on a specific platform before making a final decision.

 Buy a Rental Property

 For the second investment method on this list, this is an option that most people with enough budget have thought of.
 Who hasn’t considered looking for a property, making a purchase, and renting out it?
 When done right, this can be an excellent source of passive income.
 However, there are still pros and cons to consider.
 For the advantage, the property’s mortgage is set to remain fixed–even as rental prices increase yearly.
-Concerning the disadvantage, know that purchasing a property comes with phantom costs like maintenance and repairs.
+Concerning the disadvantage, know that purchasing a rental property comes with phantom costs like maintenance and repairs.

 Real Estate Investment Trusts